 History permeates charming Sullivan’s Island.

 Just off the coast of South Carolina, Sullivan’s Island’s recorded history dates back to before the Revolutionary War.
-Fort Moultrie played a pivotal role in defending Charleston from the British.
+Fort Moultrie played a pivotal role in defending what was then Charlestowne from the British.

 African-American history at Sullivan’s Island

 Enslaved Africans were quarantined on Sullivan’s Island in a variety of “pest houses.”
 There, slavers tested them for communicable diseases.
 After passing inspection, they were transported to Charleston and sold at public auction.
 It’s estimated that 40% of the estimated 400,000 enslaved Africans transported to Colonial America arrived at Sullivan’s Island.
 If accurate, that made it the largest slave port in North America.
 The vast majority of African Americans, if not all, have ancestors who passed through Sullivan’s Island.